 If you have already instrumented your application with Jaeger or Zipkin follow these steps:

-Collect traces and send them to the Wavefront service using the following integrations.
+Collect traces and send them to Operations for Applications using the following integrations.

 Optionally, add custom tags, applications names, or use an alternative for the Jaeger or Zipkin integration.
 See Using Jaeger or Zipkin with Tanzu Observability for details.